 MBG 7.0 required a port-forwarding rule for port 36008 that directed traffic to the MiCollab Client server.
-After upgrading to MBG 7.1 or higher, this rule must be removed from the MSL Port Forwarding allow protocol TCP, destination ports 443, and 36008
+After upgrading to MBG 7.1 or higher, this rule must be removed from the MSL Port Forwarding panel.

 The following additional rules are required, excluding the MiCollab Client softphones: